Dog Breed Group: Hound Dogs

 Common Rhodesian Ridgeback Conditions and Diseases

-Mast Cell Tumours – Mast Cell tumours are very common conditions in Ridgebacks.
+Mast Cell Tumours – Mast Cell tumors are very common conditions in Ridgebacks.
 You can characterize them with small lumps that they scratch.
 It is important to catch it early in order to treat it without a problem.
 Get Rhodesian Ridgeback insurance with us in order to keep your dog in perfect health.

 - Ridgebacks rarely bark, and when they do that means that something is going on.